 Parking in the Central Business District During a Snow Event

-During designated snow events street parking in the CBD will be restricted to facilitate the plowing and removal of snow.
+During and after designated snow events street parking in the Central Business District (CBD) will be restricted to facilitate the plowing and removal of snow.
 All parking restrictions will be posted on impacted meters and drivers are responsible for adhering to the restrictions.

-- Parking enforcement by Public Works is used as needed to improve the efficiency and effectiveness of the snow plowing by City crews and to provide safe access for emergency vehicles
+Parking enforcement by Public Works is used as needed to improve the efficiency and effectiveness of the snow plowing by City crews and to provide safe access for emergency vehicles.
+The Rochester Code of Ordinances 11-6-28 states vehicles are not allowed to park on the street for more than twelve (12) consecutive hours.
+Violations are subject to a parking ticket and a possible towing.

 - Public Works Enforcement Inspectors respond to plow driver concerns